There has been a saying going around for years now that has got the whole culinary (and the rest of the) world putting themselves in danger.

 In the past, the general rule of thumb for chicken and turkey has been that ‘safe to eat’ means when the juices run clear.
 This might have worked once upon a time, however, this has proven to have lead to either terribly overcooked meat, or a trip to the emergency room.

-In chicken, turkey & even pork, the pink meat and juice come from a protein called myoglobin.
+The pink meat and juice from chicken, turkey & pork, come from a protein called myoglobin.
 This protein is stored in the muscles of the meat and is usually mixed with water, thus creating the pink juice you find.
-This juice is different from the think, the dark red blood you find in the animal.

 Once cooked the protein structure of myoglobin changes, this is through a process called denaturing.
 When the molecules are changed, they absorb light in a different way, this changes the colour of the meat and the juices.
 This is what causes your meat to lose its pink tint.
 So the question is, what temperature does myoglobin start to change colour?